jerseycheese/BootHillGM/Docs/CompletedUserStories.md

 # Completed User Stories

 ## Character Creation
-- As a player, I want to see my character's essential skills (Shooting, Riding, Brawling) so that I know my character's specialties.
-  **Test Plan:**
-  - Verify all essential skills are listed
-  - Test that skill values are calculated correctly based on character attributes
-  - Check that skill updates are reflected immediately in the display **Status:** In Progress - Skills display component being implemented.

 - As a player, I want to create a character using AI-guided prompts so that I can quickly generate a unique persona for the game.
   **Test Plan:**
   - Verify that AI prompts are generated and displayed to the user